AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 ### World State

-**World state** contains persistable VM state.
-If a contract call succeeds, its world state updates are applied to the calling context (whether that be a parent call's context or the transaction context).
-If a contract call reverts, its world state updates are rejected by its caller.
-When a _transaction_ succeeds, its world state updates persist into future transactions.
+The AVM has access to a subset of [Aztec's persistent global state](../state), and an AVM execution context exposes a limited interface to that state.
+In particular, while much of Aztec's state is implemented as readable/writeable merkle trees, these structures are exposed in the AVM as simple mappings or vectors with access-limitations.

+An execution context's **world state** is its interface to Aztec's global state.
+When an [_initial_ contract call](#initial-contract-calls) is made, its context is initialized with a snapshot of Aztec's latest global state.
+When a [_nested_ contract call](#nested-contract-calls) is made, its context is initialized with a snapshot of the calling context's current world state.

+When a context's execution [halts](#halting), the caller accepts or rejects its world state modifications.
+If execution [returned](./instruction-set#isa-section-return) without reverting, the caller accepts its world state modifications and updates its world state accordingly.
+If execution reverted ([normally](./instruction-set#isa-section-revert) or [exceptionally](#exceptional-halting)), the caller rejects its world state modifications.

+A context's world state interface is defined as follows:
 ```
 WorldState {
-    contracts: address => {bytecode, portalAddress}, // read-only from within AVM
+    contracts: AztecAddress => {bytecode, portalAddress}, // read-only from within AVM
     blockHeaders: Vector<BlockHeader>,                    // read-only from within AVM
-    publicStorage: (address, slot) => value,         // read/write
+    publicStorage: (AztecAddress, field) => value,        // read/write
-    l1ToL2Messages: (address, key) => message,       // read-only from within AVM
+    l1ToL2Messages: (AztecAddress, field) => message,     // read-only from within AVM
     l2ToL1Messages: Vector<[field; <msg-length>]>,        // append-only (no reads) from within AVM
     noteHashes: Vector<field>,                            // append-only (no reads) from within AVM
     nullifiers: Vector<field>,                            // append-only (no reads) from within AVM
 }
 ```
-> Note: the notation `key => value` describes a mapping from `key` to `value`.
+> The notation `key => value` describes a mapping from `key` to `value`.

-> Note: `contracts` is read-only because contract deployments are not handled by the AVM
+> Read-only or append-only structures in the world state may have more open access-limitations outside of the AVM, but the AVM's interface imposes the above-listed access-limitations.
+As an example, private execution can deploy new contracts, but contract deployments are not supported by the AVM.
+Thus `contracts` is read-only here.

 ### Journal

 **Journal** tracks all world state accesses (reads and writes) that have taken place thus far during a contract call's execution.
+Unlike world state, a context's journal is accepted by its caller regardless of whether execution reverts.
 ```
 Journal {
     contractCalls: Vector<AztecAddress>,
     blockHeaderReads: Vector<(field, BlockHeader)>,
-    publicStorageAccesses: Vector<StorageAccess>,
+    publicStorageAccesses: Vector<StorageReadContext | StorageWriteContext>,
     l1ToL2MessageReads: Vector<(L1toL2MessageContext, [field; <msg-length>])>,
     newL2ToL1Messages: Vector<(L2toL1MessageContext, [field; <msg-length>])>,
     newNoteHashes: Vector<NoteHashContext>,
     newNullifiers: Vector<NullifierContext>,
 }
 ```
+> The types tracked in the journal vectors are listed in Aztec's [private function types specification](../circuits/private-function#types) and Aztec's [public kernel types specification](../circuits/public-kernel-tail#types).

+> This journal structure is important for imposing limitations on the maximum number of allowable world state accesses, and for communicating the list of state accesses to the public kernel circuit.

 ### Accrued Substate
 The **accrued substate**, as coined in the [Ethereum Yellow Paper](https://ethereum.github.io/yellowpaper/paper), contains information that is accrued throughout transaction execution to be "acted upon immediately following the transaction."
-These are append-only arrays containing state that is not relevant to other calls or transactions.
-Similar to world state, if a contract call succeeds, its substate is appended to its calling context, but if it fails its substate is dropped by its caller.
+These are append-only arrays containing state that is not relevant to other calls.
+Similar to world state, if a contract call returns normally, its substate is appended to its calling context, but if it reverts its substate is rejected by its caller.

 ```
 AccruedSubstate {